 Saturday, September 1, 2018

 The City of Kingston is now seeking public input on the legacy of Sir John A. Macdonald.
-I'll tell you what the legacy of Sir John A. Macdonald is, without Sir John A., Canada would not exist.
-He created the Canadian Pacific Railway to unite Canada, and to prevent the annexation of this land by the United States of America.
+Sir John A. created the Canadian Pacific Railway to unite Canada, and to prevent the annexation of this land by the United States of America.

 Heritage Conservation Districts in Kingston: